 IEP compliance is never a matter to be considered lightly.
 This course gives you a thorough grounding on how to create effective, compliant IEP’s.
 For example, the course details the importance of confidentiality under FERPA law and who should know about the contents of a particular IEP.
 The IEP process of information flow is described including explanations about the team involved and the document itself.
 You’ll also benefit from a better understanding on IEP content including present levels, goals, progress reporting, accommodations, participation with peers, transition planning (if applicable) and transfer of IDEA rights.
 The course concludes with a recap of key points for IEP development, odds and ends, and when an IEP must be in place.

 Parents and school professionals who work together as part of an IEP team are required to safeguard a child’s legal entitlement.
 This entitlement includes a free, appropriate public education in the least restrictive environment, and according to the child’s individual needs.
+This course provides insight and recommendations to assist those who serve on IEP committees to collaboratively support children with special needs.

 For children in schools who have special education needs, a successful partnership between parents and school professionals is critical.
 When dealing with an issue as significant as a child’s education, it’s easy to understand why the IEP process can at times be frustrating.
 Amid the potential conflicts, the goal shared by all of the participants – doing what’s best for the child – can be overshadowed.
 However, there is a growing alternative in a number of states: to involve a skilled facilitator in IEP meetings with the sole purpose of maintaining a collaborative environment.
 In this course, we’ll explore definitions and purpose, dispute resolution alternatives, how facilitation works, and when facilitation fails.